satya-arjunan/visocyteold/Plugins/pvNVIDIAIndeX/README.txt

 * Datasets in *.vtk format won’t distribute to the PV Server and cause errors.
-Please use *.pvti or any other format instead for distributed data This issue is Visocyte specific.
+Please use *.pvti or any other format instead for distributed data This issue is ParaView specific.
 Please contact Kitware for additional details.

 # Unstructured volume grids
 ---------------------------

-* Datasets containing degenerated faces may result in correct renderings or cause Visocyte to fail.
-The NVIDIA IndeX Visocyte plugin tries to resolve all invalid faces automatically.
+* Datasets containing degenerated faces may result in correct renderings or cause ParaView to fail.
+The NVIDIA IndeX ParaView plugin tries to resolve all invalid faces automatically.

 # Auxiliary
 -----------

-* The Windows version of the NVIDIA IndeX plugin for Visocyte is restricted to run on a single workstation/computer only, i.e., cluster rendering is not supported on Windows platforms.
+* The Windows version of the NVIDIA IndeX plugin for ParaView is restricted to run on a single workstation/computer only, i.e., cluster rendering is not supported on Windows platforms.